Trump’s Tariff Plans on Steel and Aluminum: Global Impact and Reactions

 Counterfeit Postage Labels Scandal

-Amid these changes, some sellers on platforms like Temu have resorted to using fake U.S. postage labels to boost profits.
-This fraudulent practice costs the U.S. Postal Service millions annually, highlighting the broader regulatory challenges in international e-commerce.
-Creating, distributing, and buying fake USPS labels is a crime, and overseas warehouse operators risk significant jail time by processing parcels with these labels.
-It is likely that only a small minority of merchants use counterfeit labels, but these numbers could rise as logistics costs increase.
-Shipping is a major cost for e-commerce sellers, with USPS charging up to $10 for a parcel weighing about 2 pounds (around 1 kilogram).
+Amid these changes, some sellers use fake U.S. postage.
+This is to boost profits on platforms like Temu.
+This fraud costs the U.S. Postal Service millions each year.
+In one case from 2020-2023, a single scheme caused over $150 million in losses to the USPS.
+This highlights broad regulatory issues in global e-commerce.
+Making, sharing, or buying fake USPS labels is a crime.
+Overseas warehouse operators risk jail time.
+This is for processing parcels with these labels.
+It is likely that only a small number of merchants use fake labels.
+But this number could rise as shipping costs increase.
+Shipping is a major cost for online sellers.
+USPS charges up to $10 for a 2-pound parcel.

 Conclusion